 In most instances, yes: there are tens of thousands of Cub Scout packs in the United States and its territories, as well as packs that serve the families of U.S. citizens who live overseas.
 The "find a pack" feature at www.beascout.org will show you a sample of the units in your area.

 Is it possible to be a Cub Scout if there is not a pack in my area?

 In rare instances where there actually is no pack in your area—which generally occurs only in rural areas or overseas locations—a single youth can become a Lone Cub Scout, working with an adult mentor to pursue the advancement program, and participating in activities with nearby packs when possible.

 Must I be a U.S. citizen to join Cub Scouting?

-Citizenship is not required of youth or adult to become members of the Boy Scouts of America.
+Citizenship is not required of youth or adults to become members of the Boy Scouts of America.